drewdeponte/git-ps-book/src/guides/reorder-patches.md

 0           32e6fd Add function A
 ```

-Lets say that function B needs to become a dependency of function A. In order
+Let's say that function B needs to become a dependency of function A. In order
 to put our stack into a state where we can actually iterate on function A
 adding B as a dependency we need to first reorder the patches so that "Add
 function B" is at the bottom of the stack.